finia2NA/getter/README.md

   - interactive mode, which allows you to pick a new video or playlist to download when the first one is finished.
   - visual mode, which offers a GUI

-You can find out information about running these modes by running getter.py with the `-h` flag
+You can find out information about running these modes and the additional options by running getter.py with the `-h` flag

 ## Planned Features
 https://trello.com/b/3dv0Nx0c/getter